Michael Spencer: Finance investments

 In 1997, Spencer purchased a controlling interest in spread betting firm City Index Group, acquiring his stake from the firm's founders.
 City Index was later sold for $118m to financial services company GAIN Capital, netting Spencer more than $80m.

 He is Chairman, director and majority shareholder in IPGL, a private holding company making investments on behalf of Spencer and other family trusts.
-He is an early-stage investor in Temple Grange Partners, a consultancy that finds compliance specialists for financial markets.
-He is a co-owner of Exotix, a frontier markets investment banking boutique.
-He has led investment rounds in various fintech firms, including biometric authentication firm Veridium, file regeneration technology firm Glasswall Solutions and FX data analytics firm Tradefeedr.
+He is a former investor in Temple Grange Partners, a consultancy that finds compliance specialists for financial markets.
+He is a co-owner of Tellimer (formerly Exotix), an emerging markets investment banking boutique.
+He has led investment rounds in various fintech firms, including file regeneration technology firm Glasswall Solutions and FX data analytics firm Tradefeedr.

-In 2018, he became Chairman and majority shareholder of investment firm FCFM.
-He is an investor in Viewforth Investment Partners, a London-based hedge fund focusing on mid-cap European securities.
+In 2018, he became Chairman and majority shareholder of Faro Capital Ltd (formerly FCFM).

 In 2021, Spencer became cornerstone investor in a $130m venture capital fund at Element Ventures, focusing on b2b financial enterprise technology.
-Spencer is the largest outside investor in Netwealth, a UK-based wealth management business.
 He also holds stakes in payment platform Klarna, wealth manager AJ Bell and online investment advisor Nutmeg.

 Spencer is a former chairman of stockbroker Numis Securities.
-In 2019 he built up a 6% stake in the company.
+He is also an investor in Martin Gilbert's AssetCo.

+In January 2022, Spencer invested £10 million in a new global fund launched by Toscafund Asset Management.
+The fund aims to invest in both public and private companies worldwide.

+Spencer is a seed investor in Nutshell Asset Management, a hybrid AI and active management fund.
+In December 2024, he boosted his ownership stake from 25% to 40% and became chairman.
+In December 2024, Spencer won a £20,000 bet against Terry Smith's Fundsmith Equity fund, wagering that Nutshell would outperform Fundsmith that year.
+He donated his winnings to the Royal Osteoporosis Society.
+Spencer believes Nutshell will grow to rival Fundsmith's £30bn in assets under management.
+In an interview with Merryn Somerset Webb for Bloomberg, Spencer observed that high-turnover investment strategies, once constrained by transaction costs, have become more practical due to structural changes in the market.

-In 2017, Spencer invested £54m in Singapore Life, an online savings platform for Singaporean and Asian markets.
-In 2020 his investment was reported to have doubled in value, upon the sale of Aviva's majority stake in the platform.
+In April 2024 Spencer received a £210m windfall following the sale of his stake in Singapore Life, an online savings platform for Singaporean and Asian markets.
+Spencer had originally invested £54m in 2017.
+The firm was acquired by Japan's Sumitomo Life Insurance in a deal led by IPGL.

-He believes in a long-term role for cryptocurrencies.
-He opposes MiFID II and has campaigned against tax surcharges on UK bank profits.

-Spencer is an investor in Martin Gilbert's AssetCo.
+He is sceptical of cryptocurrencies and does not invest in them, citing the absence of dividends.